Nordix/xcluster-cni/README.md

 ]
 ```

-But how to get the ipv6 address to a node is an open question.
-Perhaps
+A cloud provider may insert multiple `InternalIP` entries but
-a new item in the array, e.g with type "InternalIP6", will appear in
+`kubelet` does not (yet) do that.
+If only a ipv4 address is found we
-the future but unil then we must find other ways;
+must find other options, for example;

-* Provide a map node-name -> ipv6-address
+* Provide a (config-)map node-name -> ipv6-address

 * Define a ipv6-prefix so nodes are assigned addresses with the prefix
   and the node ipv4 address appended.
 Example; prefix=1000:1::/96,